 Stakeholders and staff broke out into four groups and developed preliminary ideas for recommendations for the planning area.

-May 16, 2019: About 50 Ashton residents attended the Sector Plan’s Community Kick-off Meeting at the Sandy Spring Museum.
+: About 50 Ashton residents attended the Sector Plan’s Community Kick-off Meeting at the Sandy Spring Museum.
 Attendees heard a brief presentation from Area 3 Planners on the Plan’s goals, objectives, issues and outreach strategy, and then had an informal opportunity to highlight for the planning team their specific concerns about planning in their community.
-Take a look at the planning team’s PowerPoint presentation.
+Take a look at the planning team’s

 May 23, 2019: The Planning Board approved the Scope of Work for the Sector Plan.
 The scope outlines the planning framework, development activity, master plan purpose, community outreach and plan schedule for the Sector Plan.
 Here is the planning team’s PowerPoint presentation.
 Please note that the schedule for the Plan’s development has been revised.
 See below for the revised project timeline.